mbaumer/us_hep_funding/docs/_states/CA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  563  Office of Science contracts, totalling  $6,710,288,326.41 Who have these contracts gone to?
+In the past 5 years, this state has received:
+563 Office of Science contracts, totalling $6,710,288,326.41

                                                       Amount ($)
 vendorname
 THE REGENTS OF THE UNIVERSITY OF CALIFORNIA (1741)  4.231822e+09